Taboh Naning

-Taboh Naning is a state constituency in Malacca, Malaysia, that has been represented in the Melaka State Legislative Assembly.
+Taboh Naning is a state constituency in Malacca, Malaysia, that has been represented in the Malacca State Legislative Assembly.

-The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Melaka State Legislative Assembly under the first-past-the-post voting system.
+The state constituency was first contested in 2004 and is mandated to return a single Assemblyman to the Malacca State Legislative Assembly under the first-past-the-post voting system.
 Since 2021, the State assemblyman for Taboh Naning is Zulkiflee Mohd Zin from United Malays National Organisation (UMNO) which is part of the state's ruling coalition, Barisan Nasional (BN).

 Definition

 The Taboh Naning constituency contains the polling districts of Cherana Puteh, Simpang Empat, Berisu, Sungai Buloh, Batang Melekek, Rantau Panjang and Ayer Paabas.

 History

 Polling districts

 According to the gazette issued on 31 October 2022, the Taboh Naning constituency has a total of 7 polling districts.